George Ensor: For an Irish parliament and universal suffrage

-Ensor did join O'Connell in calling for repeal of the Act of Union.
-As the proprietor from 1803 of the Ardress estate he had served on the Armagh county grand jury (the local government board) and in 1806 held the honorary office of county High Sheriff.
-But in 1828, he refused to accept appointment as a Justice of the Peace.Did we enjoy a domestic legislature, I might in some measure, compromise my aversion to partiality and misrule.
+In an appeal to Catholics and Protestants as Irishmen, "linked inseparably together, by your common rights and your uncommon wrongs", Ensor did join O'Connell in calling for repeal of the Act of Union.
+As the proprietor from 1803 of the Ardress estate he had served on the Armagh county grand jury (the local government board) and in 1806 held the honorary office of county sheriff.
+But in 1828, he refused to accept appointment as a justice of the peace.Did we enjoy a domestic legislature, I might in some measure, compromise my aversion to partiality and misrule.
 But while the UNION, which deprives the nation of its revenue, and the people of its legislature continues, I should consider myself by accepting office, accessory to the misery and degradation of my country.

 In Anti-Union, Ireland as She Ought to Be (1831), Ensor maintained, not only that "England has always treated Ireland insidiously, enviously, destructively; [so that] so long as the Union continues Ireland must be poor and disturbed", but that England too is injured.
 Irish political considerations and the increased opportunity for corruption afforded by Irish representation at Westminster compromise the cause of civil liberty and impede parliamentary reform.

-In Before and After the Reform Bill (1842) Ensor professed himself unimpressed by the "pageant of reform" in Britain.
-The Great Reform Act of 1832, had left the country reason yet to envy France where the right to vote, albeit still tied to property, was exercised by secret ballot (out of sight of landlord and employer), and was undiluted by hereditary and ecclesiastical legislators.
+In an 1831 Commons debate on the Reform Bill, O'Connell claimed that George Ensor, "one of the most intelligent and clever advocates of the Repeal of the Union", had called on the people of Ireland "to oppose Reform, as likely to raise up obstacles" to Repeal.
+In the event, Ensor professed himself unimpressed by the "pageant of reform" in Britain.
+The Reform Act 1832 had left the peoples of Britain and Ireland reason yet to envy France where the right to vote, albeit still tied to property, was exercised by secret ballot (out of sight of landlord and employer), and was undiluted by hereditary and ecclesiastical legislators.

-Ensor’s own “Plan of Reform” was for “all adults” to have an equal right to elect their legislators.As first proposed in his treatise On National Government (1810) (a work forwarded to Thomas Jefferson by Ensor's Trinity College classmate and United Irish exile, William Sampson), this was based on the confidence that:Most people know in the main what is good for them.
+Ensor's own "Plan of Reform" was for "all adults" to have an equal right to elect their legislators.
+As first proposed in his treatise On National Government (1810) (a work forwarded to Thomas Jefferson by Ensor's Trinity College classmate and United Irish exile, William Sampson), this was based on the confidence that:Most people know in the main what is good for them.
 The savage would not be kidnapped—the slave would be emancipated—and all men, whatever would be their race, sect or colour would be free, and would enjoy the means of securing their freedom.